How To Build a World-Class Free Trial Landing Page

 • Photo and written testimonial from a CEO

-Litmus, an all-in-one email marketing platform, offers two free trails for the Basic Plan ($79 per month) and the Plus Plan ($159 per month).
+Litmus, an all-in-one email marketing platform, offers two free trials for the Basic Plan ($79 per month) and the Plus ($159 per month).

-Here’s the free trial landing page for the Litmus Basic Annual Plan:
+Here’s the free trial landing page for the Litmus Basic Plan:

 • Fun microcopy, “Start testing your first email in just two minutes – it’s free!”